 Being petrol-powered the device runs on fuel rather than electricity and doesn’t need to be plugged into a power outlet so there is no power cord to worry about.
 These models will not restrict any of your movement, making it perfect for those hard to reach areas in larger gardens.

+After a thorough and in-depth testing and comparison process of over 20 strimmer models, we have narrowed our list down to 7 products.
 There are many great options to choose from.
-Below we have reviewed 6 high-quality models for sale in the UK to help you pick the best petrol strimmer.
+Below we have reviewed 7 high-quality models for sale in the UK that stood out form the competition to help you pick the best petrol strimmer for your needs.

 Lightweight yet powerful, the TRIMMAC from McCulloch is ideal for smaller gardening tasks and for anyone that might struggle with heavier equipment.